backstage/backstage/docs/api/utility-apis.md

 `@backstage/core`.
 Also be sure to provide at least one implementation of the API, and to declare a default factory for the API in `createPlugin`.

-Custom Utility APIs can be either public or private, which it is up to the plugin to choose.
+Custom Utility APIs can be either public or private, which is up to the plugin to choose.
 Private APIs do not expose an external API surface, and it's therefore possible to make breaking changes to the API without affecting other users of the plugin.
 If an API is made public however, it opens up for other plugins to make use of the API, and it also makes it possible for users for your